-FEWER must recognize the vocabulary, protocols and rules used in established EW systems in Saint Vincent and the Grenadines.
+FEWER must recognize the vocabulary, protocols and rules used in established EW systems in Grenada.

 FEWER must be explicitly included in the national warning system policies, for example with respect to system testing, activation channels, contact information and CAP Alert Templates for incidents at sea.